SapiensAnatis/AssetDownloader/README.md

-    "-tw" or "--download-tw": Adds TW files to the download. (default: false) "-o <folder>" or "--output-folder <folder>": Sets the output folder. (default: DownloadOutput) "-m <count>" or "--max-downloads <count>": Sets the maximum number of concurrent downloads. (default: 16) "-p <platform>" or "--platform <platform>": Sets the version of assets to download.
+    "-tw" or "--download-tw": Adds TW files to the download. (default: false) "-o <folder>" or "--output-folder <folder>": Sets the output folder. (default: DownloadOutput) "-m <count>" or "--max-downloads <count>": Sets the maximum number of concurrent downloads. (default: 16) "-ios" or "--download-ios": Toggles additional downloading of iOS assets.
-        Valid options: Android, iOS (default: Android)
 ```